One-shot quantum state redistribution and quantum Markov chains: Preliminaries

-\end{lemma} The above lemma provides the conditions under which the correlation in between registers~$A$ and~$B$ in~$\rho$ is hidden by a certain convex combination of quantum states.
-A dual problem is to find conditions sufficient for identifying the location of the desired correlation in a convex combination.
-This task is achievable via position-based decoding technique using quantum hypothesis testing.
+\end{lemma} We may think of the Convex-Split Lemma as providing a sufficient condition under which the correlations between registers~$A$ and~$B$ in~$\rho$ can be ``hidden'' by taking a certain convex combination of quantum states.
+A dual problem is to find conditions sufficient for \emph{identifying\/} the location of desired correlations in a convex combination.
+This task is achievable via the position-based decoding technique, which in turn uses quantum hypothesis testing.

-\begin{lemma}[Position-based decoding~\cite{AJW19-building-blck-noisy-Qtm}] Let~$\epsilon >0$, and~$\rho^{AB} \in \qstate(\cH^{AB})$ and~$\sigma^{B} \in \qstate(\cH^{B})$ be quantum states such that~$\support(\rho^{B}) \subseteq \support(\sigma^{B})$.
+\begin{lemma}[Position-Based Decoding~\cite{AJW19-building-blck-noisy-Qtm}] Let~$\epsilon >0$, and~$\rho^{AB} \in \qstate(\cH^{AB})$ and~$\sigma^{B} \in \qstate(\cH^{B})$ be quantum states such that~$\support(\rho^{B}) \subseteq \support(\sigma^{B})$.
 Let~$n \coloneqq \ceil{\epsilon \, 2^{\Dh^{\epsilon}(\rho^{AB} \| \rho^{A} \tensor \sigma^{B})}}$, and for every~$j \in [n]$,